Greatest Hits (1992)

 Forty Licks (2002)

 A very expansive greatest-hits package, this is separated into two cd’s worth of music.
 The first disc is a wonderful collection of some of the Stones’ best early-to-middle period songs.
 The second disc relies heavily on later material, and consequently suffers from the decline of the Stones in their later years.
 If you want to buy one Stones album, ‘Hot Rocks’ is the way to go.
 I’m sure there’s a later-period-only best-of out there somewhere that you could buy if you wanted a complete overview of their catalog.
-I personally find a lot of their later material embarassing by their standards.
+I personally find a lot of their later material embarrassing by their standards.

 (“Street Fighting Man”, “Honky Tonk Women”)